cutelabnyc/nested-tuplets/README.md

 ______
 ## Ableton-specific documentation

-If you are using the Nestup Max For Live device to parse your Nestup expressions, please visit the Nestup Max for Live Device Reference [link forthcoming].
+If you are using the [Nestup Max For Live device](https://gum.co/nestup) to parse your Nestup expressions, please visit the Nestup Max for Live Device Reference [here](https://compassionate-einstein-4d9aac.netlify.app/).
+You can find the Live device for purchase [here](https://gum.co/nestup).
+Thank you, have fun, and be in touch!